awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-changing-distribution-origin.md

  *Last updated: July 23, 2020*

 In this guide, we show you how to change the origin of your Amazon Lightsail distribution after you create it\.
 An origin is the definitive source of content for your distribution\.
-When you create your distribution, you choose the Lightsail instance or Lightsail load balancer \(with one or more instances attached to it\) that hosts the content of your website or web application\.
+When you create your distribution, you choose the Lightsail instance, Lightsail bucket, or Lightsail load balancer \(with one or more instances attached to it\) that hosts the content of your website or web application\.
 For more information, see [Content delivery network distributions in Amazon Lightsail](amazon-lightsail-content-delivery-network-distributions.md)\.

 You can change the origin at any time after you create your distribution\.
 When you change the origin, your distribution immediately begins replicating the change to the edge locations\.
 Your distribution will continue to forward requests to the previous origin in a given edge location until the distribution is updated to the new origin in that edge location\.